Sumit4482/2024-02-12/readme.md

 ## 🚀 Getting Started

-To use Man Made Database, follow these steps:
+To use Man-Made Database, follow these steps:

 1. Clone the repository to your local machine: